3 min read

 5. Resist the urge to panic sell

-The fear of incurring major losses could make it extremely tempting to sell your investments.
+If there is a downward movement in the markets, the fear of incurring major losses could make it extremely tempting to sell your investments.
 Yet, while this may temporarily alleviate your concerns, doing so could put a significant dent in your long-term gains.
-Investment trends show that leaving your money invested increases the chances of it growing and building your wealth pot.

 If you invest for the long term, any short-term volatility shouldn’t affect your ability to reach your investment goals over time.
 Keep calm and carry on building up your investments.
 History has shown that over long enough time periods, no matter what challenges the global economy has faced, markets do recover from downturns.